joseph-ravenwolfe/nitrogen/README.md

 ## Usage

 Configure fertilizers and dependencies in `config/seeds.rb`.
 Nest configurations for dependent models.
-Define the desired `:frequency` for a dependent model to appear.
+Define the desired `:volume` for a dependent model to appear.
 In the following example, a given `User` will have up to 4 `Post` records associated with it.
-If no `:frequency` is specified, the default behavior is to create one dependent model per parent model.
+If no `:volume` is specified, the default behavior is to create one dependent model.
+In addition to volume, the ability to specify a desired `:frequency` is provided.
+Frequency can be supplied as a decimal proportion or a static integer.
+In the following example, a given `User` has a 15% percent chance of having between 0 and 4 posts.
+In the following example, every 10 users will have an associated address.

 Configure a seeded model to inherit from a pre-existing fertilizer.
 More on Fertilizers below.